ael-mess/ptaskTracer/README.md

 ## Introduction

 ptaskTracer is a tool that traces the execution of periodic and aperiodic tasks created with the [API ptask](https://github.com/glipari/ptask), analyses the traces, and generates a SVG of the scheduling of the threads.
 The tool uses :
-- [LTTng](https://github.com/lttng), an open source software toolkit which can be used to trace the Linux kernel, user applications, and user libraries ;
+- [LTTng](https://github.com/lttng), an open source software toolkit which can be used to trace the Linux kernel, user applications, and user libraries.
 - [ANTLR4](https://github.com/antlr/antlr4), a parser generator for reading, processing, executing, or translating structured text or binary files.
 - [Batik](https://github.com/apache/batik), a Java-based toolkit for applications or applets that want to use SVG images format.